valkolovos/language-learning/project_docs/d_1_ai_executable_task_breakdown_listen_first_micro_lesson.md

 **F1.
 Microcopy (configurable)** ❌ **NOT IMPLEMENTED**
 - **Goal:** Centralize learner‑facing strings so they can be edited without code changes.
 - **Suggested defaults:**
-  - Pre‑reveal hint: “Listen first.
-Text appears after you replay.”
+  - Pre‑reveal hint: "Listen first.
+Text appears after you replay."
-  - Reveal action: “Show text”
+  - Reveal action: "Show text"
-  - Post‑reveal hint: “Tap a phrase to hear it again.”
+  - Post‑reveal hint: "Tap a phrase to hear it again."
-  - Error: “Couldn’t play audio.
-Check your sound and try again.”
+  - Error: "Couldn't play audio.
+Check your sound and try again."

 **F2.
 Quick‑start notes** ❌ **NOT IMPLEMENTED**
 - **Goal:** Brief instructions so a new contributor can run the lesson locally and know where to place audio clips.
 - **Acceptance:** A newcomer can launch a local build, drop in audio assets, and exercise the QA checklist within a few minutes.
 - **Status:** Basic README exists but quick-start instructions not yet provided.

 **F3.
-QA checklist (copyable)** ❌ **NOT IMPLEMENTED**
+QA checklist (copyable)** ✅ **COMPLETED**
 - **Goal:** Provide a single source of truth for acceptance.
-- **Checklist:**
+- **Checklist:** Comprehensive accessibility QA checklist created in `project_docs/accessibility_qa_checklist.md`
-  - [ ] Pre‑reveal shows no text; only listening controls and the pre‑reveal hint.
-  - [ ] After the 2nd full play, a reveal action appears and is enabled.
-  - [ ] Post‑reveal shows main text, three phrase controls, Replay all, and a Transcript toggle.
-  - [ ] Phrase replays provide clear playing feedback; only one clip plays at a time.
-  - [ ] Transcript is unavailable pre‑reveal; appears post‑reveal and toggles cleanly.
-  - [ ] Audio error path shows message; Retry works; gate never increments on failure.
-  - [ ] Keyboard: order is logical; focus is visible; activation works.
-  - [ ] Screen reader: labels and announcements are meaningful.
-  - [ ] Events: the four key events are captured by the chosen mechanism.
-  - [ ] Performance: first audio starts promptly; UI remains responsive.
-- **Status:** QA checklist not yet created.
+- **Status:** QA checklist created with detailed testing instructions for all accessibility features.

 ---